 As one of the great adventure capitals of the American West, Jackson Hole is abuzz with activity during the summer months, when nature lovers and thrill seekers use it as a base for exploring three different mountain ranges.
 Located just down the road from the town of Jackson, Bentwood Inn is close to all the high-season action—including outdoor concerts and the world-famous Jackson Hole Rodeo.
 But it’s just as close to the majestic wilderness of Grand Teton National Park and the rapids of the Snake River—both legendary summer playgrounds.

 When summer comes to North America, South Africa ushers in its dry season—a time of mild temperatures and relatively sparse vegetation.
-For visitors to the Sabi Sabi Earth Lodge, dry conditions mean the animals are easy to spot.
+For visitors to the Sabi Sabi Private Game Reserve, dry conditions mean the animals are easy to spot.
 Elephants and zebras congregate around water holes and rivers in search of a drink, cheetahs and lions can easily be seen lounging amid barren trees and bushes, and brightly colored birds stand out sharply against the landscape’s neutral hues.

 While Ireland’s weather could never be called “predictable,” it’s typically more consistent during the summer months, when conditions are best for getting outside to enjoy the stunning countryside.
 Step beyond the walls of Ashford Castle to explore Ireland’s second largest lake; discover the property’s ancient woodlands, intersected by an extensive network of hiking, biking, and horseback riding trails; and take a lesson at the country’s oldest falconry school.
 Or opt go further afield to ramble amid the mystical bogs of the Connemara or stroll the streets of Galway, whose famous art festival happens each July.